XEN0N404/instagram-reporting-bot/README.md

 ---

-# ⚠️ WHEN DO YOU NEED THIS BOT?
+⚠️ WHEN DO YOU NEED THIS BOT?

-🔴 Your Brand Is Being Impersonated

-Fake profiles copying your logo, bio, and imagery to run scams or sell counterfeit products.

-🟠 Spam Bots Are Flooding Your Content
+ Scenario Description

-Engagement manipulation campaigns creating hundreds of bot accounts that follow, like, or comment on your posts.

-🟡 Scam Accounts Targeting Your Audience

-Phishing profiles DMing your followers with fake offers, prize notifications, or support requests.

-🔴 Competitor Spam or Harassment

-Competitors using networks of spam accounts to flood your profile with negative comments or false reports.
+🔴 Brand Impersonation Fake profiles copying your logo, bio, and imagery to run scams or sell counterfeit products 🟠 Spam Flood Engagement manipulation campaigns creating hundreds of bot accounts that follow, like, or comment on your posts 🟡 Scam Targeting Phishing profiles DMing your followers with fake offers, prize notifications, or support requests 🔴 Harassment Competitors using networks of spam accounts to flood your profile with negative comments or false reports

 ---

-# 📈 STATISTICS & SUCCESS RATE
+📈 STATISTICS & SUCCESS RATE

 Version Reports/Day Success Rate Avg Ban Time Price v1.0 10-20 65% 48-72 hours Free